Yuantong Temple: Yuantong Hall

 To the north is the splendid Yuantong main hall.
 At both sides of the hall are covered corridors running beside clear pools.
 This structure of a Buddhist hall surrounded by water is unique in China.
-The main hall maintains the style of the Yuan dynasty architecture.
+The main hall maintains the style of Chinese architecture of 12th century.
 Circling the two central pillars inside the hall are two giant dragons carved during the Ming dynasty.
 The blue and yellow dragons face each other, as if they are ready to fight.

 The stone staircases on both sides of the main hall are carved out of the cliff and are known as the "Caizhilu."
 From here one can climb to the top of the mountain.
 Beside the path are the most ancient inscriptions in Kunming.
 Weathering in the wind and rain for centuries, the characters are still clear today, and they are one of the most important historical relics in the city.

 Behind the main hall are two caves, the "Yougu" and "Chaoying".
 The caves wind far into the mysterious depths of the mountain, and, according to local legend, were once the home of dragons.
 In the Nanzhao Kingdom, a monk built a temple beside the cliff to entice the dragons.
 When the temple was destroyed, he built a terrace on which to perform magic on the dragons.
 Sun Ranweng, author and writer of the long antithetical couplet hung on the Daguan Belvedere, used to make a living by predicting people's fortunes here.